elugens/hello-javascript/docs/browser-related-questions/browser-document/browser-environment-specifications.md

 ---

-### What is the Document Object Model in JavaScript?
+### What is the Document Object Model (DOM) in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Document Object Model, or DOM, represents all page content as editable objects.
+  <div><strong>Interview Response:</strong> The DOM is a tree-like structure representing an HTML document, allowing scripts to manipulate the content, structure, and styles of a webpage.
+The Document Object Model, or DOM, represents all page content as editable objects.
 The principal "entry point" to the page is the document object, and we may use it to edit or create anything on the website.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />